denisdefreyne/slow_enumerator_tools/README.md

 * `SlowEnumeratorTools.merge`: given a collection of enumerables, creates a new enumerator that yields elements from any of these enumerables as soon as they become available.

-* `SlowEnumeratorTools.buffer`: given an enumerable, creates a new enumerable that yields batches containing all elements currently available.
+* `SlowEnumeratorTools.batch`: given an enumerable, creates a new enumerable that yields batches containing all elements currently available.

 ## Installation